OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

 .. code::

-   python cloak.py setup --build-path <CLOAK-TEE BUILD PATH> --blockchain-http-uri <BLOCKCHAIN-HTTP-URI> --cloak-service-address <CLOAK-SERVICE-ADDRESS>
+   python cloak.py setup --build-path <CLOAK-TEE BUILD PATH> --blockchain-http-uri <BLOCKCHAIN-HTTP-URI>

 The `build-path` option is the path where you build cloak-tee.